slott56/building-skills-oo-design-book/source/craps/refactoring.rst

     seems to stem from the project management mythology that once something passes unit tests it is done for ever and can be checked off as completed.
-We feel that it is very important to recognized that nothing is every truly done.
+We feel that it is very important to recognize that nothing is ever truly done.
 At some point, the pace of evolution slows, but it never really stops changing.